 Art may go beyond words, but it also demands to be documented, discussed, and better understood through written language.
-Writing for the Art World: From Idea to Submission explores a range of writing styles and genres, from artist’s statements and proposals to press releases, catalogue entries, and short and long-form criticism.
+Writing for the Art World: From Idea to Submission explores a range of writing styles and genres, from artists’ statements and proposals to press releases, catalog entries, and short and long-form criticism.

-Through practice exercises and workshop-style critiques, this course guides you to express your ideas about art with clarity and style.
-By requiring weekly writing assignments with one-to-one feedback, you move through the various stages of developing a text, from idea to submission.
+Through practice exercises and workshop-style critiques, this course guides you to express ideas about art with clarity and style.
+Weekly writing assignments with one-to-one feedback allow you to move through the various stages of developing a text from idea to submission.
 This hands-on approach provides you with the diverse writing techniques necessary for translating visual art into written language, as well as the practical strategies for communicating more effectively with potential audiences.
-You also review significant texts on art, from poetic statements to critical analyses.
+You also review significant texts on art, ranging from poetic statements to critical analyses.

-- A familiarity with major critical texts and debates in art writing.
+- To identify and describe major critical texts and debates in the field of art writing.

 - To assess the vocabulary and writing techniques applicable in a variety of spheres that require a written analysis of art.